koltrakak-learning-repos/MLDM_learning_repo/Machine Learning/data_and_preprocessing/feature_selection.md

     - It can reduce the complexity of a model and makes it easier to interpret (eg. with visualizations)
     - It can improve the accuracy of a model if the right subset is chosen
     - **It can reduce overfitting**
-        - eliminando feature non importanti quest'ultime non possono venire imparate e non possono portare a predizioni sbagliate
+        - eliminando feature non importanti/non predittive quest'ultime non possono venire imparate e non possono portare a predizioni sbagliate

 2. Some attributes can be problematic
     - may be redundant if correlation between the two is high